Picea glauca: Varieties

-The two western varieties are distinguished by pubescent shoots.
-It may be related to extensive hybridisation and intergradation with the closely related Engelmann spruce found further south in the Rocky Mountains, which forms the nothospecies Picea × albertiana.
+The western populations are distinguished by pubescent shoots.
+This pubescence may be related to the extensive hybridisation and intergradation with the closely related Engelmann spruce found further south in the Rocky Mountains, with which it forms the nothospecies Picea × albertiana, but pubescence is also present in var. porsildii.
 White spruce also hybridises readily with the closely related Sitka spruce where they meet in southern Alaska and northwestern British Columbia; this hybrid is known as Picea × lutzii.